rungalileo/docs-official/.github/CONTRIBUTING.md

 Tutorials should also include a video walkthrough, for those who prefer videos to learn.

+The only change to the default tutorial template is to use the Mintlify [Steps component](https://mintlify.com/docs/components/steps) instead of numbered lists for steps to follow.

 #### How-to guide template

 There are two types of how-to guides we have - quickstarts, and specific how-to guides.
 How-to guides should also include a short video, for those who prefer videos to learn.

+The only change to the default how-to templates is to use the Mintlify [Steps component](https://mintlify.com/docs/components/steps) instead of numbered lists for steps to follow.

 ##### Quickstarts